woodrush/lambdalisp/README.md

 ## How it Works
 ### Handling I/O in Lambda Calculus
-LambdaLisp is written as a function `LambdaLisp = λx. ...` which takes one string as an input and returns one string as an output.
+LambdaLisp is written as a function `LambdaLisp = λx. ...` which takes a string as an input and returns a string as an output.
 The input represents the Lisp program and the user's standard input (the `x` is the input string), and the output represents the standard output.
 A string is represented as a list of bits of its ASCII representation.